rails/rails/guides/source/action_view_overview.md

 Action View templates are written using embedded Ruby in tags mingled with HTML.
 To avoid cluttering the templates with boilerplate code, a number of helper classes provide common behavior for forms, dates, and strings.
 It's also easy to add new helpers to your application as it evolves.

-NOTE.
-Some features of Action View are tied to Active Record, but that doesn't mean that Action View depends on Active Record.
-Action View is an independent package that can be used with any sort of backend.
+NOTE: Some features of Action View are tied to Active Record, but that doesn't mean Action View depends on Active Record.
+Action View is an independent package that can be used with any sort of Ruby libraries.

 Using Action View with Rails
 ----------------------------